Steps Toward Degree Completion

 Once your thesis is submitted to the School of Graduate Studies, university reviewer, Erika Beckstrand will determine if it meets university standards.
 If it does, you must then submit your thesis to the USU Library through Digitial Commons.

-Creative works do not need to be submitted for editing, and they are not reviewed by the School of Graduate Studies.
-Once a student receives approval from their Supervisory Committee, they may submit their report to the USU Library through Digital Commons.
+Creative works are not reviewed by the School of Graduate Studies.
+They are professionally editied, and they are submitted to Merrill-Cazier Library through Digital Commons.

 All students are required to complete their thesis or creative work the semester following a successful examination, also known as the Grace Semester.
 If students are unable to do so, the School of Graduate Studies will assign a $100 late fee for every semester following, up-to $300.